-Instead of waiting around, willing yourself to feel motivated, what if you just went ahead and started doing the work you know you need to do?
+Don’t just wait around, willing yourself to feel motivated.
+Just start doing the work you know you need to do.
 Dive into the project and trust that the focus will be what you need.

-Our award-winning coaches at the Ignite Your Potential Centers offer a complimentary 25-minute phone session to help you come up with other motivation tips that work for you.
-We are the #1 career coaches in San Francisco and Los Angeles, let us show you how we earned that praise.
+We are the #1 career coaches in San Francisco and Los Angeles.
+Let us show you how we earned that praise.